abelviageiro/distribution/Readme.md

 # Amzi Prolog Distribution
-This repository contains the binaries needed run Amzi!
+This repository contains the binaries needed to run Amzi!
 Prolog standalone or to integrate Amzi!
 Prolog Logic Server into your applications.
 Download the latest version for your platform, for best compatibility.

 The binary distribution files (ordered by platform) are: